snikch/jquery.dirtyforms/README.md

 **:dirtylistening** will select all elements that has the listening class attached.
 This will be all forms that are currently listening for changes.

-**:dirtyignored** will select all elements that are currently ignored by Dirty Forms.
+**:dirtyignored** will select all elements that are currently ignored by Dirty Forms through the `ignoreSelector`, a helper's `ignoreSelector` or an element or a descendant of an element that has the `$.DirtyForms.ignoreClass` applied.

 ## Helpers